 Have a meal at Naked for Satan

-Naked for Satan offers up fine dining, with a view.
+When visiting Melbourne you’re going to want to visit Naked for Satan for fine dining with a view.

-This tapas restaurant has a rooftop area, where you can sit either indoors or outside, to watch the sun go down over the city.
+Make sure you’re hungry as you’ll find this tapas restaurant has a rooftop area, where you can sit either indoors or outside, to take your time watching the sun go down over the city.

 I’d recommend booking a table in advance to avoid disappointment.